 Where do radiology techs make the most money?

-The highest-paying industry for radiology techs is scientific research and development services, which paid a median annual salary of $78,990 in May 2021.
+The highest-paying industry for radiology techs is scientific research and development services, which paid an average annual salary of $88,690 in May 2022.

 Are online radiology tech programs hard?